Grant Education on Canvas Learning Management System

 How to Access "NSU Grant Education" on Blackboard:

 To Navigate to Brown Bag Workshops in the "NSU Grant Education" Blackboad Course

 In coordination with the Grant Writing Laboratory, pre-award and post-award education on a wide variety of research administration topics is offered throughout the calendar year.
 Custom workshops are also available upon request.

-The Grant Writing Laboratory and Office of Sponsored Programs provide Brown Bag Workshops on a series of grant-related topics during the year.
-For information about future Brown Bag Sessions, please check back our web page again in the fall.
-Thank you!
+The Grant Writing Laboratory and Office of Sponsored Programs provide Grant Workshops on a series of grant-related topics during the year.
+The Spring 2019 Lunch and Learn sessions begin January 2019.
+For more information and registration, please visit 2019 Lunch & Learn Grant Workshops.

 The OSP offers workshops to review instructions and processes for submitting an application to the President’s Faculty Research & Development Grants program.
 To learn more, or to register for a PFRDG workshop, please visit the PFRDG web site.

 If you are an NSU faculty or staff member and would like to schedule a workshop for your college or center, please fill out and submit the following form: Submit Grant Training Request.